Iispar/reviews-frontend/README.md

 It has unit tests that cover almost 100% (could not test hover on recharts, because this is apparently not possible :( ) of all the files.
 Testing is done solely with Jest.
 This application is deployed into Vercel.com and you can access it from this [link](https://reviews-frontend-ochre.vercel.app/login)

 ## configuration
-If you are running this without the backend you will need the link for the backend API, please contact me at iiro.s.partanen@gmail.com to get this.
-Alternatively you can run the backend at the same time and then just create a .env.local file with REACT_APP_URL=http://localhost:8080/api (or the URL the backend uses) in it into the root directory.
+If you are running this without the backend you will need to create a .env.local file in the roow with ```REACT_APP_URL=https://reviews-backend-ftud.onrender.com/api``` and then just create a .env.local file with ```REACT_APP_URL=http://localhost:8080/api``` (or the URL the backend uses) in it into the root directory.

 The tests **can** be run without this file.

+## Prequisites

+You need to have node installed.

 ## Running